 According to the CGS study, in its annual Global Consumer Customer Service Report, customers are showing interest in chatbot usage.
 However, some people still prefer human agents as they think a programmed machine can never replace human intelligence.

 But a higher number of companies are thinking in the direction of artificial intelligence and chatbots because the processors being used in them are fast and they take a fraction of a second to retrieve a response out of the repository of saved answers to put it across.

 5. Digital Channels

 The foundation towards digital channels in the customer service has been made, and that is why 50 to 65% of the respondents in the Mckinsey survey have said that they would prefer to have their transaction handled by eCare channels.
-These digital channels may include livechat, forums, FAQs, virtual assistant, social media, and others.
+These digital channels may include live chat, forums, FAQs, virtual assistants, social media, and others.

 The demand for digital channels is high, and these channels carry the capability to handle customer queries single-handedly.

 So, in the coming year too, the digital channel will grow with the number of customers using it.

 All in all, only time will tell what trends are going to glitter in the coming year but this is true that delivering an awesome customer experience is going to be the main focus for the call centers and they are ready to undergo any transformation for the same.

 - Why is the Contact Center as a Service (CCaaS) a Business-Oriented Model? - March 2, 2020